DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

-If we let users enter everything into 1 big text box Then we'll be able to see what problems arise with referees and providers We’ll know this works when:
-* providers successfully use the references given to make decisions
+If we let users enter everything into 1 big text box Then we'll be able to see what problems arise with referees and providers We’ll know this works when providers successfully use the references given to make decisions

 ## Findings from providers

 Providers use references to build an overall picture of candidates, validate application information and to comply with safeguarding requirements.

 90% of providers rated the guidance we give to referees as ‘good’ or ‘excellent’,

-* “Very clear and concise and helps with decision on suitability for teaching”
+> Very clear and concise and helps with decision on suitability for teaching

-* “Think it is a great guide.
-Nearly all the prompts that I would be looking for are there.”
+> Think it is a great guide.
+Nearly all the prompts that I would be looking for are there.

 Providers need referees to clarify that candidates are safe to work with children to comply with safeguarding requirements.
 This was a noted omission.